ivan-guerra/programmador.com/content/posts/base-conversion.md

 ## Conclusion

-The `dhb` utility has been serving me well for the past few days.
+The `dhb` utility has been of great use.
 The process of implementing the tool was relatively straightforward.
 I credit the simplicity to identifying early on the primary use cases and not tacking on too many bells and whistles along the way.

-You can find the complete project source with build instructions, usage, etc. on my GitHub page under [dhb][5].
+The complete project source with build instructions, usage, etc. is available on GitHub under [dhb][5].

 [1]: https://gmplib.org
 [2]: https://gmplib.org/manual/C_002b_002b-Class-Interface